dust-books/dust-server/README.md

 When organizing books, you can optionally use ISBN or ISBN-13 as the filename to enable automatic metadata fetching from external sources.
 If the filename is a valid ISBN/ISBN-13, Dust will automatically retrieve book metadata including title, author, publication date, and other details.

 **Examples:**

 - `9781789349917.epub` - Will fetch metadata for "Learn C Programming" by Jeff Szuhay
 - `978-0-123456-78-9.pdf` - ISBN with hyphens (also supported)
 - `regular_filename.epub` - Will still be processed but without automatic metadata fetching

-## Development

-Dust is written in Deno.
-Install Deno and run `deno task dev` to get started with local development.